 2. Timing is everything

-The best time to ask for a raise is immediately after you’ve just aced a big project, taken on new responsibilities or something equally as noteworthy.
+The best time to ask for a raise is immediately after you’ve just aced a big project, taking on new responsibilities or something equally as noteworthy.
 Obviously, if your performance isn’t up to par, or it’s common knowledge that business isn’t exactly booming–forget about it.
 Did you know?
 Friday afternoon is actually the best time to ask for a raise as your boss then has the entire weekend to mull over your pitch and/or worry you might jump ship.

 3. Prove it!

 Negotiating your pay rise from a power position will maximise your chances of a decent pay rise.
 Document all the reasons why you’re worth it.
 Clearly note down your contribution to outstanding customer service, business growth and revenue.
-Also, if you’re integral to the team/project, and hard to replace, this gives you even more power when negotiating for your pay rise.
+Also, if you’re integral to the team/project and hard to replace, this gives you even more power when negotiating for your pay rise.

-4. Clue up on company policy
+4. Clue upon company policy

 Re-read your employee handbook or chat to somebody in HR to determine whether or not your company require annual performance reviews to determine your salary, or whether salaries advance according to a certain schedule or rank.